crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 done
 ```

-In the above example, you see the "ingredients" of a loop. `for` defines what should repeated.
+In the above example, you see the "ingredients" of a loop. `for` defines what should be repeated.
 We will use the variable `i` to take the values from 1 to 5.

 Between `do` and `done` are all the commands that should be included in the loop.
 The example will simply print out the content of the variable `i` (now written as `$i`).